“China, Trade and Power” book launched at CSIS

 The Hinrich Foundation hopes that work such as this book will help create stronger institutions and better rules of engagement for improving global trade, making it more sustainable with optimized outcomes for all participants.

-To watch the full video of the event, please visit CSIS’s website.
+Click button to watch the full video of the event on CSIS’s website